Samsung Galaxy A5 (2015)

-The Samsung Galaxy A5 (2015) or Samsung Galaxy A5 2015 Edition is an Android smartphone produced by Samsung Electronics.
-Serving as a premium upper mid-range device, it was introduced on 30 October 2014, along with the smaller and related Samsung Galaxy A3 (2015) and larger Samsung Galaxy A7 (2015) introduced later in January 2015.
+The Samsung Galaxy A5 (2015) or Samsung Galaxy A5 2015 Edition is an Android-based smartphone manufactured, developed and produced by Samsung Electronics.
+Serving as a premium upper mid-range device, it was introduced on October 30, 2014, alongside the smaller Samsung Galaxy A3 (2015) and larger Samsung Galaxy A7 (2015) introduced later in January 2015.
 The Samsung Galaxy A5 (2016) is a successor to the Samsung Galaxy A5 (2015) edition, featuring a revised metal and glass build that debuted with the Galaxy S6.

-Samsung's Galaxy A5 runs on Android 6.0.1 Marshmallow.
+Samsung Galaxy A5 runs on Android 6.0.1 Marshmallow.

 Hardware

 Samsung Galaxy A5's system-on chip is Qualcomm Snapdragon 410, which is a 64-bit 1.2 GHz ARM Cortex-A53 processor.
 The graphic processor of the phone is Adreno 306.
 The smartphone has 2 GB RAM and 16 GB internal storage, with support for removable MicroSD cards of up to 64 GB.
 The device's MicroSD card slot has been designed to allow insertion of a SIM card, and thus the A5 can also be used in Dual SIM mode.